AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 SdsStreamViews
 -------

-A SdsStreamView provides a way to map stream data requests from one data type to another.
+An SdsStreamView provides a way to map stream data requests from one data type to another.
 You can apply an SdsStreamView to any read or GET operation.
 SdsStreamView is used to specify the mapping between source and target types.